erikdrums/wplive2local/README.md

 * set local admin password to configured password across all sites in configuration to make login easier

-You need python package 'bunch' installed
+You need two python packages:
+sudo pip install PyYAML bunch

 You need to create a configuration file in your home directory named .wplive2local_conf